-(Always Looking for More Good Partners)
+(We are always Looking for More Good Partners!)

 In 2011, Florida’s Governor recognized Rae Waddell and Steve Marshall, who created this program, for their efforts to work with local partners to provide healthy, conservation-minded opportunities for Florida’s youth.
-Fishing license dollars, and more specifically voluntary donations to youth fishing and hunting programs that many anglers make when they buy their licenses (MyFWC.com/License) help fund these camps.
+Fishing license dollars, and more specifically voluntary donations to youth fishing and hunting programs that many anglers make when they buy their licenses, help fund these camps.

 The FWC’s Florida Youth Conservation Centers Network has established partnerships with over 300 community centers, museums, zoos, clubs, parks, nature centers, non-profits, and other public and private organizations around the state, to bring the Fishing and Boating Camp program to local communities.
 Efforts to expand these programs and get more children involved in active nature-based recreation not only provide an enjoyable introduction to this classic American tradition, but also benefit their physical and mental health and endow a sense of stewardship for our natural resources.
 Robert Carmona, a Park Manager with Miami-Dade County Parks, said: “Our inaugural fishing camp was a success not only because we operated at capacity, but also because we were able to introduce children to angling and instill in them a respect for the resources.”
 Through adding fishing camp to Miami-Dade’s summer offering they have introduced hundreds of children to a new lifetime sport that is affordable and gets them active in nature.
 “Part of Miami-Dade Park’s mission is to create outstanding natural, recreational opportunities for this and future generations.
 By teaching about fish, water, and healthy environments, we instilled a sense of responsibility for the environment that we hope will translate into advocacy for the parks department and green spaces in general,” said Carmona.